-To reach the threshold for a claim under Title IX and to be adjudicated under the Title IX-Related Process described in XIII, the person conditioning the provision of the aid, benefit, or service must be an employee.
 A single instance of abuse of authority may constitute quid pro quo harassment.
-If a Complainant acquiesces to unwelcome conduct in a quid pro quo context to avoid potential negative consequences, consent does not necessarily mean that the conduct was "welcomed" or that the harassment did not occur.
+If a Complainant acquiesces to unwelcome conduct to avoid potential negative consequences, consent does not necessarily mean that the conduct was "welcomed" or that the harassment did not occur.

-2. Hostile Environment: Any unwelcome sexual advance, request for sexual favors, or other unwelcome verbal, electronic or physical conduct of a sexual nature when such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance; i.e. it is sufficiently serious, pervasive or persistent as to create an intimidating, hostile, humiliating, demeaning, or sexually offensive working, academic, residential, or social environment under both a subjective and an objective standard.
+C. Gender Based Discriminatory Harassment: Any unwelcome sexual advance, request for sexual favors, or other unwelcome verbal, electronic or physical conduct of a sexual nature when such conduct that is sufficiently serious, pervasive or persistent as to create an intimidating, hostile, humiliating, demeaning, or sexually offensive working, academic, residential, or social environment under both a subjective and an objective standard.